Protection for pilgrims and travellers from the UK

-There are three ACWY vaccines available.
-Menveo® and Nimenrix® are the most advanced vaccines, called ‘conjugate’ vaccines (see box right), ACWY Vax® is an older vaccine that does not work very well in young children.
-Although all vaccines are suitable for travel, the Department of Health recommends that children over 5 years of age and adults are vaccinated with a conjugate vaccine because they provide better and longer lasting protection.
-Children under 5 should always be vaccinated with conjugate vaccines.
+There are now two ACWY vaccines available: Menveo® and Nimenrix®.
+In children less than 1 year of age, Menveo® should be used.
 Those over 1 year of age should receive a single dose of either Nimenrix® or Menveo®.
 Babies under one year of age, should receive two doses of Menveo® one month apart for protection

 Safety and acceptability

-The ingredients of both the older polysaccharide vaccine and the newer conjugate vaccines have been in use for many years.
+The ingredients of both conjugate vaccines have been in use for many years.
 Although mild side effects are fairly common, including pain where the vaccine was injected, and sometimes headache, or nausea, these reactions are similar to the reactions caused by routine vaccines.